Shivansh-varshney/School_Management_Project/README.md

 ```
 cd code
 ```
-## run database.py when you run project locally for first time:
+## run database.py when you run project locally for first time (for sample database):
 ```
 python database.py
 ```